-What is the basis of the action?
+What was the basis of the action?

 - Employing registered nurse Roger Dean;

-- Failing to supervise Roger Dean
+- Failing to supervise Roger Dean;

 - Permitting Roger Dean to work unsupervised;

-- Allowing Roger Dean unrestricted access to the treatment room where Schedule 8 medication was stored;
+- Allowing Roger Dean unrestricted access to the treatment room where Schedule 8 medication was stored; and

 - Failing to exclude Roger Dean from the nursing home after 16 November 2011.